 The remedies are easily associated in comparison.
 While short in their provings, they are frequently useful and should not be dismissed as merely catarrhal remedies.

-The action is especially on the conjunctiva and respiratory mucous membranes producing a highly irritated catarrhal conditions.
+The action is especially on the conjunctiva and respiratory mucous membranes producing a highly irritated catarrhal condition.

-All catarrhal symptoms and pains are as a rule worse in the evening.
+All catarrhal symptoms and pains are as a rule < in the evening.

-Lachrymation and running from the nose worse in the room.
+Lachrymation and running from the nose < in the room.

-Increased secretions accompany the acute catarrhal inflammation of the mucous membranes.
+Increased secretions accompany the cute catarrhal inflammations of the mucous membranes.

-Catarrhal dull headache with coryza worse in the evening, better open air, worse on returning to warm air.
+Catarrhal dull headache with coryza < in the evening, > open air, < on returning to warm air.